Author Archives: Lisa Ivaldi

 About Lisa Ivaldi

-Lisa is a seeker who loves sharing information that will have a positive impact.
+Lisa is a seeker and storyteller who loves sharing information that will have a positive impact.
 InsightClarityGrowth.com is a personal growth blog that uses personal stories and experts' theories to share ideas and perspectives.
 Sometimes looking at things slightly differently can make a huge difference.
+Look for her book on Amazon.ca

 What have you stopped seeing that it may be in your best interest to change?